Paclitaxel (Protein Bound)

 What are some things I need to know or do while I take Paclitaxel?

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how paclitaxel affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how paclitaxel (protein bound) affects you.

 - Very bad and sometimes deadly allergic side effects have rarely happened.
 Talk with your doctor.